 Life without coffee was a bleak prospect

-After writing some letters bemoaning the fact I was without heat and light, I put my mind to making coffee.
+After writing letters bemoaning the fact I was without heat and light, I put my mind to making coffee.
 Coffee always cheers me up, and I needed a bit of cheering up.

 I hoped that my blue-glass container would help the sun heat water more than clear glass would.
 Maybe it did, but it didn’t heat it very much.
 My beans, also shown in the picture, are in a pot with a clear glass lid.
 They were tepid, also.
 There is no way they would have cooked from scratch.